spotinst/help/src/docs/managed-instance/azure/getting-started/create-stateful-node.md

-# Create a New Stateful Node
+# Create a Stateful Node

-This procedure describes how to create a new stateful node from scratch in Elastigroup Azure.
+This procedure describes how to create a stateful node from scratch in Elastigroup Azure.

 ## Prerequisite